chehanr/chehanr.github.io/src/content/posts/20230505-validation-with-express-js-middleware-fp-ts-and-zod.md

 I believe this approach is highly extensible.
 Meaning it's very easy handle future error cases, especially when there's multiple endpoints to maintain.

-The code for this is available [here](https://github.com/chehanr/express-boilerplate).
+The code for this is available on [github.com/chehanr/express-boilerplate](https://github.com/chehanr/express-boilerplate).